rakki194/imx/README.md

 3. **Error Handling**: Use `.with_context()` to add meaningful error messages
 4. **Async Functions**: Most image processing functions are async - use them with `.await`
 5. **Type Safety**: Use the provided numeric conversion functions instead of raw casts
+6. **Grid Plotting**: Ensure consistent image dimensions for best results
+7. **Labels**: Unicode and emoji are supported in grid plot labels

 ## Testing